laminas/laminas-i18n-phone-number/docs/book/validators/phone-number.md

 $validator = new PhoneNumber($options);
 ```

+## Runtime Modification of Options

+CAUTION: **Deprecated**
+Runtime mutation of options is deprecated and will be removed in version 2.0

 Options can also be changed at runtime with:

 ```php
 $validator = new Laminas\I18n\PhoneNumber\Validator\PhoneNumber();
 $validator->setOptions($options);
 ```

-## Runtime Modification of Options

 Each of the 3 options have companion "setters" to change the runtime behaviour of the validator after it has been constructed: